 The income statement is set out on page 13 of this annual report.
-The company made a gain of \$38 million for 2020, compared to a loss of \$2 million for 2019.
-The company's gain of \$38 million for 2020 was primarily driven by net gains from the company's issuance, hedging and lending activity.
+The company made a gain of \$78 million for 2021 and a gain of \$38 million for 2020 which was primarily driven by net gains from the company's issuance, hedging and lending activity.
+This represented an increase of \$40 million from 2020, primarily due to lower net losses on the company's issuance and hedging activities, partially offset by lower net gains on the company's lending activity.